-Equality Impact Assessment of Dumfries and Galloway Council's Proposed Local Development Plan (LDP)
+Equality Impact Assessment of Dumfries and Galloway Council's Proposed Local Development Plan 2 (LDP2)

-Equality Impact Assessment for the Dumfries and Galloway Council Proposed LDP was undertaken in October 2012.
+Equality Impact Assessment for the Dumfries and Galloway Council Proposed LDP2 was undertaken in November 2017.
 Impact assessment of policies allows the Council to demonstrate how it is meeting statutory duties in relation to equality and will also help to improve the quality of policies.

-A generic impact assessment screening tool has been developed by the Council which was used to assess the vision, spatial strategy and the policies contained in the Proposed LDP.
-The assessment involved a small group of Officers who have been involved in the preparation of the Proposed LDP or have knowledge of it.
-A lead person was identified who guided the group through the process and compiled the results and any action points.
+A generic impact assessment screening tool has been developed by the Council which was used to assess the vision, spatial strategy and the policies contained in the Proposed LDP2.
+The assessment involved a small group of Officers who have been involved in the preparation of the Proposed LDP2 or have knowledge of it.
 For the purpose of the assessment the following sections were grouped together; vision and spatial strategy, overarching policies, economic development policies, housing policies, historic and natural environment policies, community facilities policies, infrastructure policies and transport policies.